Having broken links on your website is a total pain.

 Open the pages on your website that have the broken links and double check if they’re broken.

-If they are broken you can either fix that URL or you can just totally delete it all together. (whichever makes more sense for that specific link).
+If they are broken you can either fix that URL or you can just totally delete it altogether. (whichever makes more sense for that specific link).